sayantann11/hackforsports/README.md

 This project tries to visualize these important factors that determine the player’s real position in the team using the visualizing techniques and above mentioned visualization charts

-To visualize the data set to maximum extent
+1.To visualize the data set to maximum extent
-To learn the development of a dashboard using the html, css, javascript.
+2.To learn the development of a dashboard using the html, css, javascript.
-To apply various visualizing techniques learnt in class To use the django framework in the pycharm IDE
+3.To apply various visualizing techniques learnt in class 4.To use the django framework in the pycharm IDE
-To analyze the players performance and win the match strategically.
+5.To analyze the players performance and win the match strategically.

 ## flowChart of project: